Grant aid applications – Guidance Notes

 Feedback varies according to the type of project supported.
 As an example, for venue improvement projects, photographic evidence supported by written reports from the Clubs concerned as well as from subsequent visiting Motorsport UK Stewards and Motorsport UK Venue Inspectorate provide a good overall picture.

-The Trust is currently developing an individual feedback form for successful applicants to complete and return within a specified time period after their project has been completed, and these feedback forms will be issued with grant aid offers, which will be conditional on the proper and timely completion and return of feedback forms thereafter.
+The Trust circulates at regular intervals an individual feedback form for successful applicants to complete and return within a specified time period after their project has been completed.

 - When and how are grant payments made?